MicrosoftDocs/azure-dev-docs/java/migrate-weblogic-to-virtual-machines.md

 ### Connect the JMS sources

-Once the databases have been connected, you can configure JMS by following the instructions at [Fusion Middleware Administering JMS Resources for Oracle WebLogic Server](https://docs.oracle.com/middleware/12213/wls/JMSAD/toc.htm) in the WebLogic documentation.
+After you've connected the databases, you can configure JMS by following the instructions at [Fusion Middleware Administering JMS Resources for Oracle WebLogic Server](https://docs.oracle.com/middleware/12213/wls/JMSAD/toc.htm) in the WebLogic documentation.

 ### Account for Logging

 The existing logging configuration should be carried over when the domain is migrated.
-See [Configure java.util.logging logger levels](https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/wlach/taskhelp/logging/ConfigureJavaLoggingLevels.html) and [Configuring Log Files and Filtering Log Messages for Oracle WebLogic Server](https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/wllog/index.html)
+For more information, see [Configure java.util.logging logger levels](https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/wlach/taskhelp/logging/ConfigureJavaLoggingLevels.html) and [Configuring Log Files and Filtering Log Messages for Oracle WebLogic Server](https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/wllog/index.html)

 ### Migrating your application(s)